okta/okta.github.io/_source/_use_cases/authentication/index.md

 For IT building internal apps and would like to support SSO, SAML is also a good option.

-OpenID Connect is the emerging technology that provides an alternative implementation of single sign-on.
+OpenID Connect is the emerging technology that provides an alternative implementation of SSO.
 Okta is a [Certified OpenID Connect provider](http://openid.net/certification/).
-Building on top of OAuth 2.0 framework, OpenID Connect is a modern implementation to support authentication and single sign-on.
+Building on top of OAuth 2.0 framework, OpenID Connect is a modern implementation to support authentication and SSO.
 If you are an Okta customer, our [OpenID Connect API](/docs/api/resources/oidc.html) is a great way to support SSO and is a simpler alternative to SAML.